SELSDON PRIMARY SCHOOL SEN INFORMATION REPORT 2022/23

 Every child has one to one reading with an adult once a week.
 If a child has been assessed as needing extra support they will be given additional reading time with an adult.
 We run booster groups in Year 6 to support children to reach their full potential in the end of Key Stage 2 test papers.

-Teachers will identify children to receive additional support for their fine and gross motor skills.
+Teachers will identify children who need additional support for their fine and gross motor skills.
 Time is spent on cutting, threading, writing, sticking etc. Anything to get those fingers working!

 Some children may require additional apparatus to help them achieve.
 We take advice from our occupational therapy to ensure that our children have the correct pencil grips, writing slopes, chairs etc.

 Speech and Language

-We also have regular visits from the NHS speech and language therapist who models the speech and language care plans to the 1:1 TAs and then the TAs carry out speech and language interventions in the classroom according to needs.
+Wehave regular visits from the NHS speech and language therapist who models the speech and language care plans to the 1:1 TAs who then carry out speech and language interventions in the classroom according to needs.

 Additional Maths Support

-We run booster groups in Year 6 to support children who show potential for reaching working at greater depth in the end of Key Stage 2 test papers.
+We run booster groups in Year 6 to support children to reach their full potential in the end of Key Stage 2 test papers.

 1:1 Teaching Assistant Support